 Nature of Appointment

-The Associate Director of Academic Skills reports to the Director of Academic Skills and works closely with the Assistant Dean of Student Services, the Executive Director of Student Affairs, and the Senior Associate Dean for Academic Affairs.
+The Assistant/Associate Director of Academic Skills reports to the Director of Academic Skills and works closely with the Assistant Dean of Student Services, the Executive Director of Student Affairs, and the Senior Associate Dean for Academic Affairs.
 The position is a twelve-month academic appointment.
 This is not a faculty appointment, and residence during the summer is expected.
 Salary will be commensurate with experience.

 TO APPLY: To be considered for this position, applicants should submit the following materials: